Here it’s polite to stare

 George Bellows: Last stop, 59th Street

-The lone tenement beneath the new Queensboro Bridge in New York looks strikingly out of place.
+The lone tenement beneath New York City’s Queensboro Bridge looks strikingly out of place.
 Is it real?
-Or is it an architectural ghost, haunting the space where an East Side neighborhood used to be?
+Or is it an architectural ghost, haunting the space where a neighborhood used to be?

 Read more